 The global expansion of Starbucks has been rapid and strategic.
 It opened its first international store in Tokyo in 1996, entered UK in 1998 and opened its first Latin American store in Mexico City in 2002.
 The footprint of the brand increased to cover Russia in 2007 and it opened its first store in Ho Chi Minh City, Vietnam in 2013.
 In February 2014, it entered Brunei, the 15th market in the Asia Pacific Region and the 64th market globally for the company.
 In 2015, it opened stores in Panama and reached the milestone of achieving 99% of ethically sourced coffee.
-The company has more than 26,000 stores in 75 countries worldwide and is expected to maintain a strong growth momentum in 2017.
+The company has more than 30,000 stores in 80 countries worldwide as of June 2019, and is expected to maintain a strong growth momentum.

 On 3 April 2017, Starbucks’s former CEO Howard Schultz passed the leadership baton to Kevin Johnson, who will be the president and CEO moving forward.
-Kevin served the company in its board of directors since 2009 and has been the COO of Starbucks since 2015.
-In the latest shareholder meeting in March 2017, it was announced that the company’s plans in 2017 include innovation in coffee, elevated food options and innovation in premium craft iced teas.
+Kevin Johnson served the company in its board of directors since 2009 and has been the COO of Starbucks since 2015.
+Since Kevin Johnson took over as CEO, the company has successfully executed on its strategic plans, including innovation in coffee, elevated food options and innovation in premium craft iced teas.

 Since its founding days in the early 1990s, Starbucks has strived to build its brand identity by offering customers a relaxing and enjoyable experience.
 From the very beginning, the experiential aspect of the brand has been consistently and effectively implemented in all its stores across the world.
 In addition, Starbucks has also built its brand on things that tend to be out of the box, by consistently defying conventional wisdom.